Establish your credentials as an IP professional with our comprehensive suite of practically focused subjects.

 By satisfactorily completing appropriate subjects, a suitably qualified person may be accredited with satisfying all of the topic groups necessary for registration as a trade marks attorney and for registration as a patent attorney under the trans-Tasman regime.
 Applicants seeking registration as a patent attorney and/or trade marks attorney should seek advice from the TTIPAB and the Law School on subject selection at the time of enrolment.
 For more information, please see the Trans-Tasman IP Attorneys Board.

-TTIPAB Accreditations for Groups A, C, E, F, G, H and I until 1 December 2019 and for Groups B and D until 26 February 2020
+TTIPAB Accreditations for Groups A, C, E, F, H and I until 30 November 2019 and for Groups B and D until 26 February 2020 and for Group G until 16 November 2023

 |TTIPAB TOPIC GROUP||SATISFIED BY|